mrdk/mind/doc/io.rst

 .. word:: base          ( -- addr ) |83|

    Variable that contains the base for number conversion.
-The minimal value of :word:`base` is 2, the maximal value is 36.
+The minimal value of `base` is 2, the maximal value is 36.
 Most words that convert a number from its internal representation as a cell to a string or backwards use this variable.